© Crown copyright 2020

 If the local authority does not determine the application before the end of the determination period, the application is deemed to have been granted subject to any local conditions published by the local authority before the application was submitted.

-To the extent that local conditions deemed to be imposed on the licence do not have the effects specified in [clause 3(6)] the licence is granted subject to those restrictions.
+To the extent that local conditions deemed to be imposed on the licence do not have the effects specified the statutory conditions (see paragraph 4.1 and paragraph 4.2). the licence is granted subject to those requirements.

 The notice must: